sphinx-extensions2/sphinx-rust/docs/index.rst

 - Auto-documentation of Rust crates: the documentation is generated to closely mirror the format of https://docs.rs

-- Integrates with sphinx cross-referencing system and inter-sphinx indexing
+- Integrates with sphinx cross-referencing system and :external:doc:`intersphinx <usage/extensions/intersphinx>` indexing

 - Supports writing docstrings for any valid Sphinx parser (reStructuredText, MyST markdown, etc.)